tellor-io/dataSpecs/types/API.md

 ## Query Parameters

-The `API` query has two parameters, which specify the url of the API to be called and the fields in the output wanted.
+The `APIQuery` type has two parameters, which specify the url of the API to be called and the fields in the output wanted.

 1. **url**
     - description: API endpoint (e.g `"https://samples.openweathermap.org/data/2.5/weather?q=Lond`on,uk&appid=b6907d289e10d714a6e88b30761fae22"`)